 About James Austin

-☩ Christ Jesus is Lord and King.
-U.S. Military Veteran, Electrical Engineer, Pepperdine MBA, and M.A. in Theological Studies.
-Focused on theology, literature, and engineering, guided by inspired study of the texts that formed classical literature, the theological canon, and modern technological practice.Search
+☩ U.S. Military Veteran, Electrical Engineer, Pepperdine MBA, and M.A. in Theological Studies.
+This site brings together reflections on theology, literature, and vocation, with attention to scripture, classical texts, patristic thought, and the enduring principles that inform faith and practice.Search

 More results...